The One Stop Guide to EU Cookie Guidelines

 12. Finnish DPA Cookie Guidelines

-The Finnish Transport and Communications Agency - Traficom published its updated cookie guidelines in May 2021 based on the ruling of the Finnish DPA - Data Protection Ombudsman.
+The Finnish Transport and Communications Agency - Traficom published its updated cookie guidelines in May 2021 based on the Finnish DPA - Data Protection Ombudsman ruling.

 12.1 What is Finland DPA?